brilliantlabsAR/docs/monocle/monocle.md

 When placed into the charger, the PMIC, and thus the Bluetooth MCU will detect the charge voltage and be able to shut down the peripherals to efficiently charge.
 Upon removal from the case, the Bluetooth MCU firmware will restore the Monocle into a normal power mode.

+Once placed on the charging case, it can take up to 10s for the monocle to detect it and go to sleep.

 ---

 ## Developing custom firmware